 To some degree the ancients grasped this better than we; they remained astounded at things like the Incarnation.
 We avoid the tension of this deep mystery by sentimentalizing it.
 We speak of “the baby Jesus” and sing sentimental songs.
 This is not wrong, but one wonders if we do this to avoid the astounding mystery and the tension that such mysteries and imponderables summon.

-In a passage we read this week in the Office of Readings, St. Gregory Nazianzen wrote of this mystery:
+In a passage we will read this week in the Office of Readings, St. Gregory Nazianzen wrote of this mystery:

 The very Son of God, older than the ages, the invisible, the incomprehensible, the incorporeal, the beginning of beginning, the light of light, the fountain of life and immortality, the image of the archetype, the immovable seal, the perfect likeness, the definition and word of the Father: he it is who comes to his own image and takes our nature for the good of our nature, and unites himself to an intelligent soul for the good of my soul, to purify like by like.
 He takes to himself all that is human, except for sin ….
 He who makes rich is made poor; he takes on the poverty of my flesh, that I may gain the riches of his divinity.
 He who is full is made empty; he is emptied for a brief space of his glory, that I may share in his fullness.
 What is this wealth of goodness?
 What is this mystery that surrounds me?
 (Sermon, Oratio, 49)